davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 There are two additional services, which are not depended on by any other service, and so do not normally start at all:

-- `recovery` - this service is started by Dinit if boot fails (and if the user when prompted then chooses the recovery option).
+- `recovery` - this service is started by Dinit if boot fails (and if the user, when prompted, then chooses the recovery option).
 It prompts for the root password and then provides a shell.
+It has `restart = false` because once the administrator has finished repairing the system configuration, they will exit the recovery shell, and at that point they should be offered the various boot failure options (reboot etc) again.
 - `single` - this is a "single user mode" startup service which simply runs a shell.
 An unprivileged user cannot normally start this; doing so requires putting "single" on the kernel command line.
 When the shell exits, the `chain-to` setting will cause normal